vraj9860/c0vidDATA/README.md

 2. Explore the Tableau visualizations for vaccination trends located in the [tableau_visualizations](/tableau_visualizations) directory.

-3. Execute the remaining data visualization scripts located in the [visualization](/visualization) directory using Python.

-4. [Provide any additional usage instructions]

 ## SQL Queries

 Explore COVID-19 data through the following SQL queries:

 - [Query 1: Cleaning the raw data and preparing it for analysis.]
-- [Query 2: Total confirmed cases, deaths, and recoveries globally.]
+- [Query 2: Total confirmed cases, deaths, and vaccination globally.]
-- [Query 3: Comparative analysis of cases in specific regions or countries.]
+- [Query 3: Comparative analysis of vaccine in specific regions or countries.]
 - [Query 4: Identify hotspots and trends over time.]

 ## Data Visualization